Light-enhanced dipolar interactions between exciton polaritons: Stark-shift dependence of polariton interaction constants and Hopfield coefficients

-In this Section, we investigate how the LP interaction constant $g_{LL}$ evolves as a function of the IX-DX detuning $\delta_{\text{IX}}$.
-This is of particular interest since the IX-DX detuning can be controlled experimentally~\cite{Cristofolini2012,Togan2018,Leisgang2020,Lorchat2021} and allows one to tune the IX content of the lower polaritons and thus their dipolar nature.
-Figures~\ref{fig:TLL} (a,b,c) show the LP interaction constant versus IX-DX detuning for different photon exciton detunings $\delta_\mathrm{C}/\Omega=-1,0,1$.
-In each panel, we have plotted the results obtained for three values of the layer separation $d/a_0=1,2,3 $ with blue, purple and red lines, respectively.
-As such, the curves for $d/a_0=1 $ and $d/a_0=2 $ correspond to horizontal cuts of the density plots presented in Figs.~3(b,c) of the main text.
-The panels (d,e,f), (g,h,i) and (j,k,l) show the corresponding IX, DX and photon fractions.
+In this section, we investigate how the lower polariton (LP) interaction constant $g_\text{LL}$ evolves as a function of Stark shift $\Delta$, which splits the two IX modes.
+In the following, we refer to the P$_{1}$ mode as the lower polariton (LP).
+This is of particular interest since the IX detuning can be controlled experimentally through an applied out-of-plane electric field~\cite{Cristofolini2012,Togan2018,Leisgang2020,Lorchat2021}, allowing one to tune the IX content of the LPs and thus their dipolar nature.
+Figures~\ref{fig:TLL}(a,b,c) show the LP interaction constant as a function of Stark shift for different photon detunings $\delta_\text{C}/\Omega=-3,-2.5,-2$.
+In each panel, we plot results for two values of the dielectric constant, corresponding to vacuum ($\kappa=1$) and hBN encapsulation ($\kappa=3.76$), shown in blue and red, respectively.
+As such, the two curves for $\kappa=1$ and $\kappa=3.76$ correspond to horizontal cuts of the density plots presented in Figs.~\ref{fig:gLL}(b,c) of the main text.
+Panels (d,e,f) show the corresponding photon, DX$_1$, DX$_2$, IX$_1$, and IX$_2$ fractions of the LP mode.